JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/solve-first-system.md

  [-1.68179, -1.41421]
 ```

+It is possible to interrupt the computations using `control+c`.
+All solutions that have been computed before the interruption will be returned.

 ### Understanding the output of your computation

 A detailed explanation of the output of `solve(f)` is described [in the next guide](/guides/reading-output/).